zeeshan323gb/Xamarin.Forms/README.md

   *NOTE: This NuGet.Config should be with your application unless you want nightly packages to potentially start being restored for other apps on the machine.*

-- Change your applications dependencies to have a `*` to get the latest version.
+- Change your application's dependencies to have a `*` to get the latest version.

 ## Getting Started ##